A Deal Is Done; Trippy Web 2.0 Party at Temple

 This post is part of my serialized book, Bubble Blog: From Outsider to Insider in Silicon Valley's Web 2.0 Revolution.
 View table of contents.

 Next up: 031.
-Due Diligence Begins; and RWW Gets a Media Award
+Due Diligence Begins in NYC; RWW Gets a Media Award